Skip to contents

 Launch the app with a single command:

-Alternatively, pre-load your data:
+Alternatively, pre-load your data or set options:

 # With R data.frame